panique/huge/README.md

 I would also like to thank Jesse from http://jream.com for his excellent framework tutorial (and code).
 It's probably the best
 MVC/framework tutorial on the web.
 Get started here: http://www.youtube.com/watch?v=Aw28-krO7ZM

+Another very big Thanks to Mark Constable for creating the awesome 0-one-file version of the script.
+It's unbelievable what powerful things you can create within ONE short and readable file!

-Thanks to Jay Zawrotny for the beautiful (avatar) image resizing/cropping function.
+Huge Thanks to Jay Zawrotny for the beautiful (avatar) image resizing/cropping function.

 Also a big big "thank you" to the donors of this project, your tips gimme a good feeling and show that it's a useful project!